Solar Panel Efficiency

 Which Solar PV Panels are the Most Efficient?

 This varies across different manufacturers and models, but most suppliers will provide you with a figure for the efficiency of their panels.
 Monocrystalline panels tend to have a higher level of efficiency than polycrystalline silicon however they are also more expensive so it is a consideration you should weigh up thoughtfully.

-The best way to ensure your solar PV system is as efficient as possible is to have a qualified and experienced solar installer assess your needs.
-You can get free quotes from MCS certified installers using Solar Guide’s simple online form.
+The best way to ensure your solar PV system is as efficient as possible is to have an MCS certified and experienced solar installer assess your needs, which you can find using Solar Guide.